hiram64/3D-VoxelDataGenerator/README.md

 # you can also take labels as the second argument and pass the generator to Keras's fit_generator
 g = c.build(data=data, label=label, batch_size=32)
 model.fit_generator(g, steps_per_epoch=50, epochs=30)
-# Note: as written in VoxelDataGenerator class, it is able to take only one type of augmentations for the current specification.
+# Note: as written in VoxelDataGenerator class, it is able to take only one type of augmentations limited by the current specification.
 ```

 ## Examples